InStateTeam/braid/server/README.md

 New methods can be easily added at run-time using Javascript.
 Also, new services can be added at run-time, again using Javascript.

+## Sample Service

 Simple one line example:

 ```kotlin
   JsonRPCServer(rootPath = "/api/services/", port = 8080, services = listOf(CalculatorService(), AccountService())).start()
 ```

+See this running here: [https://hermes-sample-server.bluebank.io](https://hermes-sample-server.bluebank.io)

+The editor allows the UI developer to dynamically create stubbed services and service methods, overlaying existing functionality in Java services.
+Thereby, s/he can develop without being held up by the server-side.
+Also the editor acts as a documentation to the server side for functions that need to be implemented.

 ## Building

 ### Maven